maleksaati/Analysis-of-Seattle-AirBnB-Dataset/README.md

 The data about Airbnb in Seattle can be downloaded from Kaggle:  (https://www.kaggle.com/airbnb/seattle/data) we use in this analysis 2 files:

-1- listings.csv , contains data about homestay.
+ 1. listings.csv , contains data about homestay.
-2-calendar.csv, contains calendar a nd price for listings homestay.
+ 2. calendar.csv, contains calendar a nd price for listings homestay.

 **Project Motivation**